HkerVit/pizza-bot/readme.md

 ## How To Use

-Before run it recommends to install virtual environment:
+Before run it recommended to install virtual environment:

 ```bash
 python3 -m venv env